As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 Had he really dropped buildings on them?
 Wasn’t that a bit much?

 A groan resounded from beside her.
-Slowly, she turned her head and found Allen, Carl, and Fortuna sprawled out just beside her.
+Slowly, she turned her head and found Allen, Carl, and Fortuna sprawled out next to her.
 They stirred in unison, rising and assessing their surroundings.
 Cadence figured it’d be better if they assessed themselves first.

 There was a stream of blood running down Carl’s head, and he was breaking a hacking cough.
 He barely looked able to sit.
 Fortuna seemed slightly better, but her bare ankle was sporting a painful-looking purple bruise.
 Allen looked the worse than all of them.
 The front of his suit was torn open and a nasty gash ran diagonally across his chest.